SCOPE-Santos-Volpe/NHAT/README.md

 The current version of the website is hosted [here](http://34.233.143.226/)

-For more information on the usage of the Web-app go [here](https://docs.google.com/document/d/1Ayhyc90FQXBuUS7694T1m7Xpa8PzGiR2jC1KWXh37FA/edit?usp=sharing)
+For more information on the usage of the web app go [here](https://docs.google.com/document/d/1Ayhyc90FQXBuUS7694T1m7Xpa8PzGiR2jC1KWXh37FA/edit?usp=sharing)

 ## Table of Contents